kemalcr/kemalcr.com/guide.md

 ### content_for and yield_content

-`content_for` is a set of helpers that allows you to capture blocks inside views to be rendered later during the request.
+You can capture blocks inside views to be rendered later during the request with the `content_for` helper.
 The most common use is to populate different parts of your layout from your view.

-The currently supported engines are: `ecr` and `slang`.
+Supported engines include `ecr` and `slang`.

 #### Usage

-You call `content_for`, generally from a view, to capture a block of markup giving it an identifier:
+First, call `content_for`, generally from a view, to capture a block of markup with an identifier:

 ```erb
 # index.ecr